 All County Choir

-M. Stumbo Elementary participated in the Floyd County Choral Festival.
-Students that participated in the middle school chorus included: James Frasure, Kayla Gillespie, Mikayla Hall, Cheyenne Hamilton, Katelyn Johnson, Gabriel Vance and Taneisha Hamilton.
+Several students from John M. Stumbo Elementary participated in the Floyd County 2008 Choral Festival.
+Students that participated in included.
+James Festival.
+Green Hamilton, Katelyn Johnson, Gabriel Vance and Taneisha Hamilton.
 The middle school chorus was conducted by Daniel Wesley and they performed the following selections:

-Cantante Domino, by Nancy Hill Cobb
+- Cantante Domino, by Nancy Hill Cobb

+selections;

+Cantante Domino, by

+Nancy Hill Cobb

-Shake the Papaya Down, by Ruth E. Dwycr & Judith Waller
+Shake the Papaya Down,

+by Ruth E. Dwycr & Judith ■ Snass by Ruth E. Dwyer & son Waller

-Listen to the Rain, by Stephen L. Lawrence
+■ Listen to the Rain, by Stephen L. Lawrence

-Johnson Boys, by Jay Broeker
+■ Johnson Boys, by Jay Brocker

-Can You Hear, by Jim Papoulis
+■ Can You Hear, by Jim Panoulis

-Students that participated in the elementary school chorus Mikki Critelli, included: Shania Edmonds, Lindsay Hall, Gabby Hamilton, Michaela Johnson, Shae Kidd, Amanda McKinney, Belle Megan McKinney and The elementary Stumbo. school chorus was conducted by Debbie Stegner and they performed the following selec-
+Students that participated in the elementary school chorus included: Mikki Critelli.
+Shania Edmonds, Lindsay Hall, Gabby Hamilton, Michaela Johnson, Shae Kidd, Amanda McKinney, Belle McKinney and Megan Stumbo.
+The elementary school chorus was conducted by Debbie Stegner and they performed the following selections:

+Shady Grove, by Shirley

-■ Shady Grove, by Shirley W. McRae
+Shady Grove, by Shirley W. McRae

-May I Learn to be Silent, by Graig Cassils
+■ May I.Learn to be Silent, by Graig Cassils

-■ It Don't Mean a Thing (If it Ain't Got That Swing), by Duke Ellington & Irving Mills

-Dance, Dance, Dance, by Mary Donnelly
+■ In Don't Mean a Thing (If it Ain't Got That Swing), by Duke Ellington & Irving Mills, ■ Dance, Dance, Dance, by Mary Donnelly

-Dance of the Willow, by
+■ Dance of the Willow, by Victoria Ebel-Sabo

-Victoria Ebel-Sabo Mr. Ord would especially like to recognize the following choir members that are eighth graders this year: Katelyn Johnson, Gabriel Vance, & Tancisha Hamilton.
-Katelyn Johnson has been in choir at Stumbo since she was in the fourth grade.
-Way to go Katelyn!
-Mr. Ord will miss these talented and dedicated students.
-Please support the Choral Festival by purchasing a DVD of the concert.
-The DVD's are \$20 and the money goes to support the musician of the year award for the most
+Mr. Ord would especially like to recognize the following choir members that are eighth gike to recognize the following choir members that are eighth gike to recognize the following choir members that are eighth gike to recognize the following choir members that are eighth gike to recognize the following choir members that are eighth gike to be supported to the following the following choir members that are eighth given to be supported to the following the foll

-Several students from John talented senior member of bands and choirs in the county in the way of a scholarship for college.
+talented senior member of bands and choirs in the county in the way of a scholarship for college.
 If you are interested in purchasing a DVD of the 2008 Choral Festival, please call Maggie Hall at the Floyd County Board of Education at 886-4531.
 The JMS choir will be performing later on this year.
 Look for some choir members to sing the National Anthem at home games at Stumbo.
-The choir will also be performing at the 2nd annual Puttin' on the Hits show later on this year as well as possible performances at some of the monthly SBDM/PTO meetings.
+The choir will also be performing at the 2nd annual Puttin on the Hits show later on this year as well as possible performances at some possible performances at some possible performances at some contents.

+possible performances at some of the monthly SBDM/PTO meetings.

 Earlier this year, the students and staff at John M. Stumbo Elementary School celebrated last year's successes on the CATS and CTBS tests with a block party.
-Our success in attendance was also celebrated.
+Our success in attendance was also eclebrated.
 We had the best overall attendance at the elementary and middle school levels in the entire county last year!
-Students were recognized for receiving proficient and distinguished scores on the state assessment.
+Students were recognized districted by the state guestime.
 One reward the students received for proficient and distinguished work was picture ID cards that can be presented at school events for free admission.

+Three students were recognized.

+cards that can be presented at school events for free admission.

-Three students were recognized for getting all distinguished scores in either the CTBS or CATS testing last Shalyn Hamilton and Abby Hamilton were the only two students that received DISTINGUISHED ALL SCORES on the CTBS test last year.
-Belle McKinney was the only student that received DISTINGUISHED SCORES on the CATS test last year.
-WAY TO GO GIRLS!
-All students were treated to music, dancing, corn hole, football throw, jump rope, limbo, jello eating contests, cup stacking contests, and more.
+Three students were recognized for getting all distinguished scores in either the CTBS or CATS testing last year.
+Shalyn Hamilton and Abby Hamilton were the only two students that received ALL DISTINGUISHED SCORES on the CTBS test last year.
+Belle McKinney was the only student that received ALL DISTINGUISHED SCORES on the CATS test last year.
+WAY TO GO GRILS!
+All students were treated to music, dancing, corn hole, football throw, jump rope, limbo, jello eating contests, cup stacking contexts, and more.
 Mrs. Ray even treated everyone to a little rollerblading!
 We all hope to get to do this again next year when we celebrate even higher test scores!